Gene therapy proves effective for hemophilia B

 | SAN DIEGO

-SAN DIEGO A single treatment with gene therapy, an experimental technique for fixing faulty genes, has been shown for the first time to boost output of a vital blood clotting factor, possibly offering a long-term solution for people with hemophilia B.
+SAN DIEGO A single treatment with gene therapy, an experimental technique for fixing faulty genes, has been shown to boost output of a vital blood clotting factor, possibly offering a long-term solution for people with hemophilia B.

 Researchers said the same technology was also being studied as a treatment for hemophilia A, the far more common type of the inherited bleeding disorder.